soyoungpark/soyoungpark.github.io/_posts/2017-08-14-tensorflow-traffic-congestion.markdown

 externalLink: false
 ---

-Used Tensorflow to fine-tune last layer of Inception v3 and built a traffic congestion level classifier.
+Trained a Tensorflow model, fine-tuning last layer of Inception v3, to build a traffic congestion level classifier.

 ---